lootie/Slepians.jl/paper/paper.md

 concentration problem refers to the problem of functions having limited support in, say, time, while simultaneously having a Fourier transform for which the bulk of its nonzero mass in a small constrained interval.
-While in some special discrete cases, it is possible to solve a simple eigenvalue problem, in others it is necessary to use numerical integration.
-This package produces function values where the problem is from one to three dimensional.
+While in some special discrete cases, it is possible to solve a simple, possibly tridiagonal or Toeplitz eigenvalue problem, in others it is necessary to use numerical integration.
+This package produces function values where the problem dimension is up to three.
 We rely on the work of Simons, Wang, [@SimonsWang2011] and others, for the two dimensional case but to our knowledge the three dimensional case is novel to this package.
 In addition, we implement the missing data Slepian sequences of Chave [@chave] as well as the generalized Slepian